 But what if your smartphone shows wrong time?
 Recently, many iPhone users have registered complaints of their iPhone and iPad showing the wrong time no several online forums.
 This has inspired us to take the matter in hands and dig deeper to investigate the problem.

 Usually, iPhone and iPad show correct time until and unless users turn on location services, which may incorrectly select any location.
 And if this happens, the device will automatically show incorrect time according to that location.
-During Jailbreak, your device could be prone to some software glitches.
-This process can corrupt the iOS, and consequently, it shows incorrect time on the screen.

 In any case, you need to fix the issue for your own good as wrong time can wreak havoc.
 You may miss an important meeting, train or flight if you rely on your corrupt iOS time.

 How to Fix iPhone or iPad Showing Wrong Date and Time Issue

 There are half a dozen workarounds you can employ before you take your iPhone or iPad the Apple Support Center.
 And believe me, there is no rocket science behind these easy methods.

 Whenever you face any software level issue, the first thing you should do is checking the iOS version on your iPhone or iPad.
 In this case, it has nothing to do with the time, but it is advisable to check which iOS version you are running on your device.
 In its latest iOS, Apple has fixed some daylight saving bugs; hence, if you are using previous versions, you should move up to the current one.
 You can easily update iOS on iPhone and iPad through OTA and iTunes.